ncarrillo/xanite/README.md

   -dimensity
 - **Minimum RAM**:
-   - 4 GB  not good run games
+   - 4 GB not It does not support running most games

-   - 6 GB  maybe good work games on emulator
+   - 6 GB  maybe working games fine on emulator

-   - 8+ GB very good working games
+   - 8+ GB 👍

 - **Graphics**:
  Requires OpenGL ES 3.0 support